iloveindia.com

 Kathakali Dancer

-Kerala is interlocked between the Arabian sea on the West and the Western Ghats on the East, thus secluding it from the other states.
-This has proven advantageous to the people of Kerala because any political or cultural transitions anywhere else in the country have seldom influenced them.
-Hence the performing arts of the state have still survived and infact flourish day by day.
+Surrounded by lush green trees all around, Kerala is known for its charmingly picturesque beauty and exquisiteness.
+It is inextricably linked with tradition and exhibits a lavish history and rich heritage.
+Interlocked between the Arabian Sea on the West and the Western Ghats on the East, Kerala is isolated from the other states.
+This seclusion has proven advantageous to the people of Kerala, because any political or cultural transitions elsewhere in the country have seldom had any influence on them.
+Hence, the performing arts of the state have not only survived past the eras, but flourished and thrived in the present times.

-Various clans and ethnic groups have influenced the culture of Kerala over a period of years.
+Talking about its cultural and ethnicity, various clans and cultural groups have influenced the culture of Kerala over a period of years.
 The Aryans inhabited the place first and were later joined by the Jains, the Buddhists and the Brahmins.
+These cultural invasions led to the blending of various art forms.
+Koodiyattam, for instance, is a Mudiyettu Dancer fusion of the local Dravidian culture and some Aryan influences.
+It has been acknowledged as one of the 'Masterpieces of the Oral and Intangible Heritage of Humanity' by UNESCO.

+Some of the local dances such as Krishnanattam, Kathakali, Thullal, Mohiniattam and so on, have arosed out of the fusion of Koodiyattam.
 The Mudiyettu is the earliest form of a ritualistic theatre surviving in Kerala and all later, more mature forms, such as the Koodiyattam, Krishnanattam and Kathakali, took their cue from this.
-The theme is the defeat of the demon Darika, who was terrorising the world, by the Goddess Bhadrakali.
+The theme is the defeat of the demon Darika, who was terrorizing the world, by the Goddess Bhadrakali.
+To know more about the intriguing rich and vibrant culture of Kerala, read through the following lines.

 Mohiniattam